minitage/minitage.paste/README.rst

 Projects templates
 ===================

+    - minitage.plone42: A sample layout for a plone 4.2 application
-    - minitage.zope3: A sample layout for a zope 3 application
+    - minitage.plone41: A sample layout for a plone 4.1 application
-    - minitage.plone25: A sample layout for a plone 25 application
+    - minitage.plone4: A sample layout for a plone 4 application
     - minitage.plone3: A sample layout for a plone 3 application
-    - minitage.tg: A sample layout for a turbogears application
     - minitage.django: A sample layout for a django application
-    - minitage.geodjango: A sample layout for a geo-django application
-    - minitage.dependency: A sample layout for a compiled dependency
-    - minitage.egg: A sample layout for an egg dependency
     - minitage.pyramid : A simple layout for a pyramid project

 Projects  instances